h15200/notes/database.md

 The id is the primary key for Users
 The id is the primary key for Houses
 The user_id is the FOREIGN key for Houses that links to Users.

+## optimizing

+### Indexing

+- index on a field to speed up READ process
+- often an easier solution than sharding, so look at this first

+### Sharding

+- A SINGLE database can be sharded to multiple servers to distribute load